bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Make them SVGs!
 * Make cursor edge a gradient?
-* Figure out colouring for interactivated, before cursor, after cursor, on cursor, selected vs. slider, odd vs. even.
+* Figure out colouring for activated, before cursor, after cursor, on cursor, selected vs. slider, odd vs. even.
 * Padding and margins for two-row menu.
 * Rendering performance
     * Once entire stanza is before or after cursor, it should take care of this knowledge.
 Its individual verses shouldn't have to care.